sttp/Specification/Sections/Commands.md

 - The `statefulCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateful compression operations.
 - The `statelessCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateless compression operations.

-When the second `NegotiateSession` command is received from the publisher, the subscriber will send either a `Succeeded` or `Failed` response indicating its ability to support a subset of the specified operational modes.
+When the second `NegotiateSession` command is received from the publisher, the subscriber will send either a `Succeeded` or `Failed` response for the `NegotiateSession` command indicating its ability to support a subset of the specified operational modes.

 If the subscriber can support a subset of the operational modes allowed by the publisher, the `Succeeded` response payload will be an instance of the `OperationalModes` structure with the specific values for the `encodings`, `udpPort`, `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields.
 The `encodings` field should specify a single flag designating the string encoding to use and both the `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields should define a `count` of `1` and a single element array that indicates the [compression algorithm](Compression.md#compression) to be used where a named value of `NONE` with a version of `0.0` indicates that no compression should be used.

 If the subscriber cannot support a subset of the operational modes allowed by the publisher, the `Failed` response payload will be an instance of the `OperationalModes` structure filled out with the supported operational modes.
 In case of failure, both the publisher and subscriber should terminate the connection since no protocol version could be agreed upon.

 When a `Succeeded` response for the second `NegotiateSession` command is received from the subscriber, the publisher will validate the subscriber selected operational modes.
-If the publisher does not agree with the operational modes selected by the subscriber, the publisher will send a `Failed` response with an empty payload and terminate the connection since no operational modes could be agreed upon.
-If the publisher accepts the subscriber selected operational modes, then the publisher will send a `Succeeded` response with an empty payload and the publisher will consider the session negotiations to be completed successfully.
+If the publisher does not agree with the operational modes selected by the subscriber, the publisher will send a `Failed` response for the `NegotiateSession` command with an empty payload and terminate the connection since no operational modes could be agreed upon.
+If the publisher accepts the subscriber selected operational modes, then the publisher will send a `Succeeded` response for the `NegotiateSession` command with an empty payload and the publisher will consider the session negotiations to be completed successfully.

 After sending a `Succeeded` response to the second `NegotiateSession` command, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.

 If the subscriber receives a `Succeeded` response from the publisher, the subscriber will consider the session negotiations to be completed successfully.

-#### Metadata Refresh Function
+#### Metadata Refresh Command

 * Wire Format: Binary
   * Includes current metadata version number

-#### Subscribe Function
+#### Subscribe Command

 * Wire Format: Binary
   * Includes metadata expression and/or individual Guids for desired data points

-#### Unsubscribe Function
+#### Unsubscribe Command

   * Wire Format: Binary

-#### Secure Data Channel Function
+#### Secure Data Channel Command

   * Wire Format: Binary

-#### Data Point Packet Function
+#### Data Point Packet Command

 * Wire Format: Binary
   * Includes a byte flag indicating content, e.g.: